 - Service engineers who are responsible for remedial or preventive maintenance on SGI Origin 200 and SGI 2000 series servers and Onyx2 systems

-- Service engineers who: have experience with UNIX or IRIX operations that traverse the filesystem; can create, modify, and remove files; and can edit text or have attended SGI Introduction to IRIX
+- Service engineers who: have experience with UNIX operations that traverse the filesystem; can create, modify, and remove files; and can edit text

 - Students with at least six months of active work experience conducting preventive maintenance on any multiprocessor computer system with greater than four processors